Causes of World War I

 The crisis followed a series of diplomatic clashes among the Great Powers (Italy, France, Germany, United Kingdom, Austria-Hungary and Russia) over European and colonial issues in the decades before 1914 that had left tensions high.
-And the cause of the public clashes can be traced to changes in the balance of power in Europe that had been taking place since 1867.
+The cause of these public clashes can be traced to changes in the balance of power in Europe that had been taking place since 1867.

 Consensus on the origins of the war remains elusive, since historians disagree on key factors and place differing emphasis on a variety of factors.
 That is compounded by historical arguments changing over time, particularly as classified historical archives become available, and as perspectives and ideologies of historians have changed.
 The deepest division among historians is between those who see Germany and Austria-Hungary as having driven events and those who focus on power dynamics among a wider set of actors and circumstances.
 Secondary fault lines exist between those who believe that Germany deliberately planned a European war, those who believe that the war was largely unplanned but was still caused principally by Germany and Austria-Hungary taking risks, and those who believe that some or all of the other powers (Russia, France, Serbia, United Kingdom) played a more significant role in causing the war than has been traditionally suggested.